ministryofjustice/staff-infrastructure-certificate-services/README.md

 ### Things to do once this project has moved from Terraform to manual management

-- Delete the Terraform S3 state bucket and DynamoDB lock table
+- Delete the Terraform S3 state bucket and DynamoDB lock table.
   - The S3 state bucket contains the output variables from running the Terraform, which means that it contains passwords, key pairs etc.